cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Generating a proof is done with the `GenerateProof` function, defined below.
 This function takes four Elements, A, B, C, and D, and a single group Scalar k, and produces a proof that `k*A == B` and `k*C == D`.
-The output is a pair of serialized Scalars concatenated together, denoted as type `Proof`.
+The output is a value of type Proof, which is a tuple of two Scalar values.

 ~~~
 GenerateProof